-This course is designed to help the student discover his/her potential for good design as applied to pottery and sculptural forms making use of various methods of building and forming objects from clay.
+This course is designed to help students discover potential for good design as applied to pottery and sculptural forms making use of various methods of building and forming objects from clay.
 The complete process from mixing clays to firing and glazing is covered.